leahlouisa/TheForestDS_Installation/README.md

 # TheForestDS_Installation
 * Launch an AWS instance as follows:
 	* Microsoft Windows Server 2016 Base
-	* I went with T2.Medium; not sure it needs to be that big
+	* I went with T2.Medium
-	* I went with 100GB of GP SSD storage; again, up to you
+	* I went with 100GB of GP SSD storage; but it's up to you
 	* Security group:
 		* Allow TCP & UDP 27015 from anywhere
 		* Allow TCP & UDP 8766 from anywhere